meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 of an allocation).
 See [this section](#no-authentication-on-registry-off-ledger-apis) for the rationale.

-Decentralized registries (like Amulet) must serve these HTTP endpoints from each of their nodes using one URL prefix per node.
+Decentralized registries (like Amulet) should serve these HTTP endpoints from each of their nodes using one URL prefix per node.
 Apps and wallets are free to choose any of the HTTP endpoints to query.
 The registry's Daml code must be written such that none of the nodes can influence the integrity